Blog 13 minutes

 4. Prevent order errors, by displaying accurate product and inventory information, as well as customer-specific order history and account data.

-4. Are you missing key B2B e-commerce features and functionalities for the B2B use case?
+4. Are you missing key B2B e-commerce features and functionalities?

 As mentioned above, having the right B2B e-commerce functionalities is key to offering your customers a better online buying experience.
 But it also helps you process orders faster, with more accuracy and with less reliance on offline customer support teams.